cmcginty/simple-rom-manager/README.md

 ## Usage

-Setup a top-level directory all of the ROMs referenced inside of a DAT file.
+Setup a top-level directory containing all of the ROMs referenced inside of a DAT file.

 ```
 $ cd ~/MyRoms/System